+As filed with the New Mexico State Records Center December 10, 2010, effective January 10, 2011.

-J. "Baseline area" means all lands designated as attainment or unclassifiable in which the major source or major modification would construct or would have an air quality impact equal to or greater than one microgram per cubic meter $(1 \ \mu g/m^3)$ (annual average) of the pollutant for which the minor source baseline date is established.
-The major source or major modification establishes the minor source baseline date.
-Lands are designated as attainment or unclassifiable under Section 107(d)(1)(D) or (E) of the Act within each federal air quality control region in the state of New Mexico.
-Any baseline area established originally for total suspended particulates (TSP) increments shall remain in effect and shall apply for purposes of determining the amount of available PM10 increments.
-A TSP baseline area shall not remain in effect if the department rescinds the corresponding minor source baseline date.
+J. "Baseline area"

+(1) Means any intrastate area (and every part thereof) designated as attainment or unclassifiable under Section 107(d)(1) (D) or (E) of the act in which the major source or major modification establishing the minor source baseline date would construct or would have an air quality impact equal to or greater than one microgram per cubic meter (1 μg/m3) (annual average) of the pollutant for which the minor source baseline date is established.

+(2) Area redesignations under Section 107(d)(1) (D) or (E) of the act cannot intersect or be smaller than the area of impact of any major stationary source or major modification which:

+(a) establishes a minor source baseline date; or

+(b) is subject to 40 CFR 52.21 or under regulations approved pursuant to 40 CFR 51.166, and would be constructed in the same state as the state proposing the redesignation;

+(3) Any baseline area established originally for total suspended particulates (TSP) increments shall remain in effect and shall apply for purposes of determining the amount of available PM{10} increments, except that such baseline area shall not remain in effect if the department rescinds the corresponding minor source baseline date in accordance with Paragraph (3) of Subsection MM of 20.11.61.7 NMAC.